 Our skilled dentist...Learn more about our dentist... uses the best materials and works closely with lab technicians to create seamless fillings, temporaries for crowns, and other dental restorations.
 You can expect that your restorative work will look and feel just like your natural teeth.

 Restorative dentistry aims to recover your smile’s beauty and function.
-Every case is unique and requires different procedures, so once our dentist has examined your teeth and reached a diagnosis, he will talk to you about your treatment alternatives.
+Every case is unique and requires different procedures, so once our dentist in Lawrence, KS has examined your teeth and reached a diagnosis, he will talk to you about your treatment alternatives.
 Some patients only need a simple filling, but if your case is more complex, Dr. Ward will explain all the options that you have and, together, you will find the one that suits you best.